Guerin Emig: The story of Marques Haynes' assist with Sand Springs' school integration

 There were African Americans on Charles Page’s 1966 state championship football team.
 One, Ronnie Knight, became Brigham Young University’s first Black player.

-Forrest Crawford, Mayme’s brother, played football for the Sandites before graduating in 1970.
+Forrest Crawford, another brother of Mayme, played football for the Sandites before graduating in 1970.

 “My experience most definitely served me well,” he says.
 “It was in part because of my older siblings who were exemplars in their ability to navigate the predominantly white school.
 They set an example.”